 An immersive experience, Zero Latency is the place to go in Vancouver for team-based virtual reality games and to test how you fare with this new technology.

 Staff at Vancouver’s Best Places played a round of the Far Cry game and had so much fun!
-We can’t wait to do it again (and we aren’t being paid to say that)!
+We can’t wait to do it again!

 To learn about Zero Latency and its games, continue reading.
 To see a video showing what a game looks like at the Vancouver venue, click Far Cry Game Video.